HOMANS: Two Ukraine conversations in Washington DC

-Last night I attended an event in Washington where I had two conversations relating to Ukraine, one with the principal of a consulting firm, and the other with an employee of the CIA.
+Last night I attended an event in Washington where I had two conversations relating to Ukraine: one with the principal of a consulting firm, and the other with an employee of the CIA.
 I’ll relate both conversations.

-Political Consultant
+Political consultant

 I have often wondered what kind of public relations and speechmaking advice Zelenskiy is receiving, especially if it includes advice from outside Ukraine, especially the United States?
-Ukraine, particularly Pres.
-Zelenskiy, has won the information war with Russia.
-Regardless of the abilities of his advisers, it is Zelenskiy who delivers the message, he has done it masterfully.
+Ukraine, particularly President Zelenskiy, has won the information war with Russia.
+Regardless of the abilities of his advisers, it is Zelenskiy who delivers the message; he has done it masterfully.

 According to the person I spoke with last night, who is a lobbyist and political consultant of long standing in Washington, Zelenskiy is receiving advice from experts based in Washington, DC, supplementing the advice he’s getting from Ukrainian experts, including but not limited to those who have worked with Zelenskiy for many years during his career as a comedian.
-It appears that Zelenskiy’s advisers have created a powerful combination, allowing President Zelenskiy, who has great experience as a communicator from his acting career, to effectively and powerfully transmit his message, and Ukraine’s message, to diverse audiences, across multiple cultures.
+It appears that his advisers have created a powerful combination, allowing President Zelenskiy, who has great experience as a communicator from his acting career, to effectively and powerfully transmit his message, and Ukraine’s message, to diverse audiences, across multiple cultures.

-It is extraordinary how far Zelenskiy has come, from his infamous July 25th, 2019 phone call with former US president Donald Trump.
-The call took place only 3 months after Pres.
-Zelenskiy’s inauguration.
-I wrote at the time that Zelenskiy came across the same way that many Ukrainian public officials have behaved, during my many meetings with Ukrainian public officials.
+It is extraordinary how far Zelenskiy has come, from his infamous July 25, 2019 phone call with former US president Donald Trump.
+The call took place only three months after Zelenskiy’s inauguration.
+I wrote at the time that Zelenskiy came across the same way that many Ukrainian public officials have behaved, during my many meetings with such officials.
 Zelenskiy was telling Trump what Trump wanted to hear.

-Today, Zelenskiy routinely speaks the truth to those who may not want to hear the truth, especially concerning the amount and timing of arms shipments from Ukraine’s Western suppliers.
-In other words, Zelenskiy is communicating in the diametrically opposite manner than he was when he spoke with Trump.
-Would the Zelenskiy who spoke with former Trump on July 25, 2019, be capable of the focus and forcefulness he has shown since the war started?
+Today, Zelenskiy routinely speaks the truth to those who may not want to hear it, especially concerning the amount and timing of arms shipments from Ukraine’s western suppliers.
+In other words, Zelenskiy is communicating in the diametrically opposite manner to how he did when he spoke with Trump.
+Would the Zelenskiy who spoke with former Trump on July 25, 2019 be capable of the focus and forcefulness he has shown since the war started?
 I wonder.
 Zelenskiy has a very effective team behind him, but it is Zelenskiy who delivers the message.

 CIA